philthompson/blog/readme.md

 #### License

-With the exception of article files, all other files in this repository are distributed under the MIT license.
-Article files (in `gen/articles/`) are distributed under traditional copyright with all rights reserved.
+Article files (such as in `gen/articles/`) and images are distributed under traditional copyright with all rights reserved.
+All other files, such as source code files and "wordlist" files, are distributed under the MIT license.